Your student union

 2. Order a student card from Frank and/or download Frank App or Kide.app.
 More information about the student card can be found on AYY's website.

 3. Pay the healthcare fee to Kela if you are an attending degree student.
+For healthcare chat and symptom assessment services download YTHSDigi app.

 4. Apply for AYY student housing and get a roof over your head.
 Another recommended housing provider for students in the metropolitan area is Hoas, the Foundation for Student Housing in the Helsinki Region.
-You can also look for housing on the private market at Oikotie.fi or Vuokraovi.fi, for example.
+You can also look for housing on the private market at Oikotie.fi or Vuokraovi.com, for example.

 5. If you are entitled to benefits from Kela, apply for a study grant and housing supplement on the Kela website.
 Remember to keep an eye on your income limits if you have any other income.